samizdatco/skia-canvas/README.md

 ## Roadmap
 This project is newly-hatched and still has some obvious gaps to fill (feel free to pitch in!).

-On the agenda for subequent updates are:
+On the agenda for subsequent updates are:
   - Prebuilt binaries (coming soon)
   - Use neon [Tasks](https://neon-bindings.com/docs/async) to provide asynchronous file i/o
   - Add SVG image loading using the [µsvg](https://crates.io/crates/usvg) parser